Mikel Obi begs Croatia not to rest players against Iceland

 "This is a massive tournament - you can't rest people and give others a chance of qualification.
 They should be professional and play their best team.”

-Croatia are already through to the next round and a win for Iceland may stop the Super Eagles from qualifying to the next stage and Mikel has called on the Zlatko Dalic’s men to professional as they were when they beat the Super Eagles 2-0.
+Croatia are already through to the next round and a win for Iceland may stop the Super Eagles from qualifying for the next stage and Mikel has called on Zlatko Dalic’s men to be professional as they were when they beat the Super Eagles 2-0.

 He said, “This is such a big stage that you can't rest players just to help other teams to qualify."